-In the three and six month periods ended June 30, 2007, UAL's income before reorganization items, income taxes and equity in earnings of affiliates improved by \$349 million and \$423 million, respectively, as compared to the same periods in 2006.
+In the three and nine month periods ended September 30, 2007, UAL's income before reorganization items, income taxes and equity in earnings of affiliates improved by \$316 million and \$739 million, respectively, as compared to the same periods in 2006.
 The following items highlight some of the more significant variances in the 2007 period as compared to the 2006 period.
 For a more detailed discussion of these items and additional factors impacting our financial performance see Results of Operations, below.

-- · Passenger revenues increased by \$205 million and \$219 million in the three and six month periods ended June 30, 2007, respectively, as compared to the prior periods due to increases in both traffic and yield. - In the first quarter of 2007, the Company reduced its accrual for bankruptcy litigation associated with potential security interests in its San Francisco International Airport ("SFO") and Los Angeles International Airport ("LAX") facility leases by a total of \$22 million based on an updated analysis of its potential obligations.
-This benefit to income is classified as a special item in the Condensed Statements of Consolidated Operations (Unaudited). - · In the three and six month periods ended June 30, 2007, UAL recognized income tax expense of \$192 million and \$108 million, respectively.
-Income tax expense was not recorded in the prior periods. - · UAL interest expense, net of interest income, decreased by more than \$60 million in both 2007 periods as compared to the year-ago periods primarily due to the prepayment and amendment of the Credit Facility in February 2007 as discussed below.
+- Including special items, passenger revenues increased by \$400 million and \$619 million in the three and nine month periods ended September 30, 2007, respectively, as compared to the prior periods due to increases, in yield for the third quarter and in both traffic and yield for the nine months ended September 30, 2007.
+The special revenue items of \$45 million were recognized in the three and nine month periods of 2007 due to an accounting accrual adjustment made as a result of ongoing resolution of certain bankruptcy pre-confirmation contingencies.
+Additional accrual adjustments of \$26 million were recorded as a credit to Mainline and United Express passenger revenues in the third quarter of 2007 due to a change in estimate to certain other contingent liabilities.
+See Note 2, "Voluntary Reorganization Under Chapter 11" in Combined Notes to Condensed Consolidated Financial Statements (Unaudited) for a further discussion of these adjustments. - During the nine months ended September 30, 2007, the Company reduced its accrual for bankruptcy litigation associated with potential security interests in its San Francisco International Airport ("SFO") and Los Angeles International Airport ("LAX") facility leases by a total of \$30 million based on an updated analysis of its potential obligations.
+A \$22 million benefit was recorded in the first quarter of 2007 with an additional benefit of \$8 million in the third quarter of 2007.
+Both items are classified as special items in the Condensed Statements of Consolidated Operations (Unaudited).
+The Company also recorded an additional special credit to expense of \$14 million in the third quarter of 2007 due to accrual adjustments related to ongoing resolution of certain bankruptcy pre-confirmation contingencies. - In the three and nine month periods ended September 30, 2007, UAL recognized income tax expense of \$232 million and \$340 million, respectively.
+Income tax expense of \$60 million was recorded in both of the prior year periods. - UAL interest expense, net of interest income, decreased by \$2 million and \$70 million in the three and nine months ended September 30, 2007 as compared to the year-ago periods primarily due to the prepayment and amendment of the Credit Facility in February 2007 as discussed below.
+The 2006 quarterly net interest included a \$30 million benefit due to the Company's discontinuance of the accrual of imputed interest expense associated with its advanced purchase of miles.